Particular/docs.particular.net/nservicebus/upgrades/5to6/moving-away-from-ibus.md

 Starting the endpoint provides access to `IEndpointInstance` which can be used to send messages during endpoint start up instead of using the `IBus` interface.

-["Send-only" endpoints](/nservicebus/hosting/#self-hosting-send-only-hosting) were created by calling the `CreateSendOnly` method on the `Bus` class in previous versions of NServiceBus.
+["Send-only" endpoints](/nservicebus/hosting/#self-hosting-send-only-hosting) were created by calling the `CreateSendOnly` method on the `Bus` class in previous versions.
 In version 6 there is no longer a separate method to create or start "Send-Only" endpoints.
 Configure the endpoint to be "Send-Only" with the `SendOnly` method on `EndpointConfiguration` and create/start it with the `Endpoint` class.

 ### Accessing the CurrentMessageContext